 Our video-courses are the heart of LawShelf.

-Courses typically come with 4-6 animated video modules, each complete with practice multiple-choice questions to let you self-assess.
-When you finish a course, you can take a multiple-choice exam and earn a digital badge as a testament to your achievement.
+Courses typically come with multiple extensive video modules, each complete with practice multiple-choice questions to let you self-assess.
+When you finish a course, you can take a multiple-choice exam and earn college credits.

 Our hundreds of short videos are 5-to-10 minute animated presentations.